Cumulant expansion approach to the decay dynamics of interacting M\"ossbauer nuclei after strong impulsive excitation

 Here, $\mathcal{A}$ is the pulse area characterizing the initial nuclear excitation via $\langle \sigma^{ee}\rangle(0)=\sin^2(\mathcal{A}/2)$ and $\langle\bar{\sigma}^-\rangle(0)=\sin(\mathcal{A}/2)\cos(\mathcal{A}/2)$~\cite{allen-eberly}.
 We find that the nuclear phase evolves non-linearly at intermediate times until $\langle \sigma^{ee}\rangle$ has decayed to zero, with magnitude governed by $K^I$.

 {\it Coupling parameter $K$}.
-In order to explore the range of the central quantity governing the coupled decay $K$, we assume that the nuclear dipole moments are aligned at an angle $\theta_d$ relative to the chain axis, and that the incident plane wave x-ray pulse propagates at an angle $\theta_\mathrm{in}$ with respect to the chain.
-We model the couplings using free-space dipole-dipole couplings~\cite{Ficek_Swain,Kiffner_Vacuum_Processes}.
-Then, $K$ becomes (see Appendix)
+In order to explore the range of the central quantity governing the coupled decay $K$, we assume that all nuclear dipole moments are aligned at a fixed angle $\theta_d$ relative to the chain axis, and that the incident plane wave x-ray pulse propagates at an angle $\theta_\mathrm{in}$ with respect to the chain.
+X-rays from an XFEL are naturally linearly polarized with good purity.
+We model the couplings using free-space dipole-dipole couplings in vacuum~\cite{Ficek_Swain,Kiffner_Vacuum_Processes}, since the iron refractive index at the relevant x-ray energy 14.4~keV is close to unity (for more details see Appendix). $K$ then becomes (see Appendix)

 where $\mathcal{X}_n = \mathrm{Li}_n( \exp[i(\eta_0 +\Delta \phi)]) + \mathrm{Li}_n( \exp[i(\eta_0 -\Delta \phi)])$ with the polylogarithm $\mathrm{Li}_n(z)$.
 For the analysis, we use the scaled distance parameter $\eta_0=k_0 a_0\approx 21$ with wavevector $k_0=2\pi/\lambda_0$ and parameters for ${}^{57}$Fe ($\lambda_0 = 86$~pm) with nearest-neighbor spacing as in $\alpha$-Fe ($a_0 = 287$~pm).
 Further $\Delta \phi = \eta_0 \cos \theta_\mathrm{in}$ characterizes the incident phase difference between two neighboring nuclei.